checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-### Static Analysis Requirement
 {{< info >}}
-Checkly performs static analysis on the checks code to determine which browsers are used, it is crucial that the `channel: 'chrome'` or `channel: "chrome"` option is included **directly as a string literal** (whitespace is ignored) in your code.
-This means you should not configure this option dynamically, such as using variables or any other dynamic methods.
+Checkly inspects your code to detect which browser is used.
+To use chrome please include `channel: 'chrome'` or `channel: "chrome"` (whitespace is ignored) in your code, without any intermediate variables or functions.
-The explicit inclusion of the `channel: 'chrome'` string literal allows our regular expressions to accurately identify and process the configuration.
+For example, using a variable like `test.use({ channel: chromeChannel })` can cause Checkly to fail to detect that Chrome is being used.
 {{< /info >}}

 ## Next Steps